Slovak Volunteer Campaigns: Revolt

 Initially, the strategy for the volunteer corps was not clear.
 However, on 16 September a decision was made that the 600 men of the corps would march from Vienna, up the Vág River valley and into Turóc County and Liptó County Counties via the southern Moravian town of Břeclav.
-When the corps arrived at the Slovak border on the 18th, they were met with 500 more volunteers from Brno and Prague.
+When the corps arrived at the Hungarian border on the 18th, they were met with 500 more volunteers from Brno and Prague.
 Once convened, the volunteers received arms and swore an oath on the Slovak flag.
 Despite nudging Viennese cooperation, when the volunteers encountered Imperial troops on the road to Miava they were regarded coolly by the troops.

 Once the volunteers arrived in Miava, an assembly of Slovaks with Hurban presiding took the step of seceding from Hungary on 19 September 1848.
 Imperial troops soon ordered the Slovaks volunteers to leave Myjava, though this order was rejected and instead the corps attacked an Imperial detachment and confiscated its supplies.
 Despite this inauspicious act, Imperial troops ordered both sides to halt the fighting.
 After several more days of indecisive armed action, the volunteers retreated back into Moravia.
 Not long after, the new commander of Imperial forces sent to restore order in the Kingdom of Hungary, Count von Lamberg, was hacked and mangled by an irate mob in central Budapest only three days after arrival.
 This halted attempts at negotiations between Kossuth and the Imperial party.
 The Viennese response was to formally order the disbandment the Hungarian Diet and the appointment of Ban Josip Jelačić as newest commander over Hungary.
 However, effective response to this latest development was also halted by another popular, pan-Germanic uprising in Vienna at the time which resulted in the death of war minister Count Latour on 6 October 1848.

 In this midst of the turmoil in Vienna, which saw the Emperor and the Imperial Diet flee to Olomouc in Moravia, Magyars stepped up measures against Slovaks, stripping the leaders of the Slovak National Council of their Hungarian citizenship and executing a handful of prisoners.
 This move caused the Slovak faction to appeal more to the Imperial court and despite initial concerns of the commander-in-chief Prince Windisch-Grätz, another Slovak volunteer unit was allowed to be created.
 Initial recruitment problems delayed this second campaign of the volunteer units until 4 December 1848.
 Throughout December and January, the Slovak volunteers under Bloudek worked with Imperial troops to reoccupy Túrócszentmárton.
 On 13 January 1849 a mass rally in Túrócszentmárton was followed by the signing up of new volunteers.
 Acting with Imperial support, Bloudek moved east and, picking up another few thousand volunteers, occupied Eperjes (Prešov) on 26 February and Kassa (Košice) on 2 March.
 Meanwhile, another detachment of Slovaks was defeated after running into Magyar forces near Murányalja (Muráň) in Besztercebánya (Banská Bystrica).
 To make matters worse, dissension between Czech and Slovak officers in the volunteer corps began to erupt.